aws-samples/aws-devops-pipeline-accelerator/aws-codepipeline/cloudformation/README.md

 # AWS CodePipeline for deploying CloudFormation resources
-This folder contians the code and resources on how to build centralised templates for your infrastructure deployment pipeline using Terraform and AWS CodePipeline.
+This folder contians the code and resources on how to build centralised templates for your infrastructure deployment pipeline using CloudFormation and AWS CodePipeline.

 ## Requirements
 1. An AWS Account with necessary permissions/roles to create Codecommit Repositories and CodePipeline components.